alwinvandeput/abap_unit_expected_data_generator/README.md

-# abap_unit_expected_data_generator
-ABAP Unit test - Expected data generator
+# ABAP Unit test - Expected data generator

+# Manual
-See SAP Blog:
+See SAP Blog: <todo>

+# Installation
+Copy and past the ABAP file to your ABAP system.